Dk13slamuo/cloud-custodian-rbi-security-pack/README.md

-# AWS RBI Compliance Policies using Cloud Custodian
+password # AWS RBI Compliance Policies using Cloud Custodian

 This repository contains AWS-specific policies designed to ensure compliance with the Reserve Bank of India (RBI) guidelines using Cloud Custodian.
 The policies are open-sourced under the Apache 2.0 license.